-Dual-fuel tariffs or plans are energy contracts where both electricity and gas come from the same supplier.
+Dual-fuel tariffs or plans are energy contracts where both electricity and gas come from the same energy supplier.
+Most UK providers will either have both variable and fixed energy tariffs to pick from.
+Let’s see how you can easily find the best deals for your home.

 Estimated annual costs for an average UK household (3,200 kWh per year for electricity and 13,500 kWh for gas) average £1,150 across the UK and range from £943 (First:Utility, Eastern England) to £1,335 (Ebico, Merseyside and Northern Wales) as of June 2014.